 Psychiatrists have found that awe reduces the prevalence and severity of mood disorders.
 Could sublime architecture even potentially save lives?

-Fortunately, there’s a resurgence of belief that buildings can change behaviour, led by a few architectural journals: World Health Design, Environment Behavior and HERD.
+Fortunately, there’s a resurgence of the belief that buildings can change behaviour, led by a few architectural journals: World Health Design, Environment Behavior, and HERD.

 All innovation, ultimately, is led by the imagination – even if that means taking risks and sometimes getting it wrong.

 Golembiewski’s PhD was titled “There’s something in my head (but it’s not me).
 The complex relationship between the built environment and schizophrenia – from aetiology to recovery.”
 He has delivered 21 research papers and articles, for which he has received a dozen awards.